SovnSkyrim/Aldrnari/README.md

 ### My character T-Poses!

 If this is upon loading your savefile, that is normal.
+This list uses lots of new Animations, it can take up to a few minutes for them fully load in.
+The same goes for Dodge not working on loading your save.

 If it's constantly; cap your framerate, either with BethINI, SSE Display Tweaks, or ENB.